-If you keep your Royal Tuff-Ply TPO roof clean, you will be performing the primary maintenance necessary to keep it looking good and extend its longevity.
+If you keep your soft fabric roof clean, you will be performing the primary maintenance necessary to keep it looking good and extend its longevity.

-Semi-Annual inspection of the roof is suggested.
+Annual inspection of the roof is suggested.
 Check the membrane for possible damage and check the caulk/lap sealant used in all termination vent areas, around roof vents and any other attachments.
 Be sure sealant is fully attached to roof membrane and not coming loose.

-Royal Tuff-Ply is UV resistant.
+Royal Tuff-Ply and Super Flex are UV resistant.
 It will not retain odors or rot.

-There are two seams on top of the roof, front and rear, attaching the front and/or rear panel to the roof material.
+There are one or two seams on top of the roof, front and rear, attaching the front and/or rear panel to the roof material.
 A putty tape seals the seam, which is covered with a flat extrusion plus roof sealant, to be inspected and resealed as required.
 This needs to be done twice per year, spring and fall.